 Best Time to Dive: When to Go and Why

-Anda can be dived year-round, with each season offering its own conditions.
-The low season runs from May to October, when visitor numbers are lower and there's a greater chance of weather disruptions due to the southwest Habagat monsoon and the typhoon season.
-The high season, from November through April, typically brings calmer seas and more settled weather — making it the preferred time for most divers.
+Anda can be dived year-round, with seasonal conditions influencing both weather and visitor numbers.
+The low season runs from May to early December, bringing fewer visitors but a higher chance of weather disruption due to the southwest Habagat monsoon.
+The high season, from mid-December through Easter, generally offers calmer seas and more settled conditions, making it the preferred period for most divers.

 Reaching Anda: Routes & Options